keeganpaleshi/RMTest/readme.txt

 ### Fitting Long Time Scales

 When the data covers months or more, the short half-lives of Po‑218 and Po‑214 no longer matter.
-In that regime you may set `hl_Po214` and `hl_Po218` to the radon half-life (≈3.8 days) so they track the slowly varying radon concentration.
-The configuration values are in seconds, so 3.8 days corresponds to roughly `3.8 * 86400 ≈ 3.3e5` seconds.
+The defaults therefore set `hl_Po214` and `hl_Po218` to the radon half-life (≈3.8 days) so the fit tracks the slowly varying radon concentration.
+The configuration values are in seconds;
+3.8 days corresponds to roughly `3.8 * 86400 ≈ 3.3e5` seconds.

 Example snippet: